 IBR is just one of the challenges of lease accounting

 IBR is certainly one key area of lease accounting, and its knock on effects are significant.
-There are many other areas of ASC 842 that can also be challenging for those getting to grips with ASC 842 or attempting to manually calculate all of a company’s leases.
+There are many other areas of ASC 842 that can also be challenging for those getting to grips with this most recent lease accounting standard or attempting to manually calculate all of a company’s leases.
 These include:

 - Identifying embedded leases within contracts